NathanHarrington/Flask_FrameApp/README.md

 # sure to follow the instructions above for redirecting all bare domain
 # requests to www.domain.com first.

+# Make a backup of your existing config
+cp /etc/nginx/nginx.conf /etc/nginx/pre.letsencrypt.nginx.conf
+cp /etc/nginx/original.system.nginx.conf /etc/nginx/nginx.conf

 dnf install certbot

 # Create a simple nginx  configuration based on the default that ships with
 # fedora.
-Find the lines that say:
+In /etc/nginx/nginx.conf Find the lines that say:
-cp /etc/nginx/nginx.conf /etc/nginx/pre.letsencrypt.nginx.conf
-cp /etc/nginx/original.system.nginx.conf /etc/nginx/nginx.conf

 	location / {
 	}